rbmannchued/ssd1306-libopencm3/README.md

 # SSD1306 libopencm3

-Library to use any ssd1306 oled display with stm32 using [libopencm3](https://github.com/libopencm3/libopencm3).
+Library to use any ssd1306 oled display with stm32 using [libopencm3](https://github.com/libopencm3/libopencm3). \
-Tested on STM32f1x and 128x64 oled for now.
+Supports stm32f1 and stm32f4, feel free to change the code for your specific board and do not forget to do a PR for any improvements.
 ### Getting started
 1. Change 'ssd1306_conf.h' to your needs, the actual code work with SPI1 and STM32f1.